dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 5. The dialog box is reset to make it ready for the next entry.

-Notice that clicking the Enter button doesn’t close the dialog box, because the user will probably want to enter more data.
+Notice that clicking the Enter button doesn't close the dialog box, because the user will probably want to enter more data.
 To end data entry, click the Close button.

 Validating the data

-Play around with this routine some more, and you’ll find that the macro has a
+Play around with this routine some more, and you'll find that the macro has a

-small problem: It doesn’t ensure that the user actually enters a name in the Text-
+small problem: It doesn't ensure that the user actually enters a name in the Text-

 Box.
 The following code — which is inserted into the EnterButton_Click proce-